bailey27/cppcryptfs/README.md

 cppcryptfs seems to work without SE_SECURITY_NAME.
 If you do run into problems, then you can try running cppcryptfs as adminstrator and see if that helps.

+On Windows, you should encrypt the pagefile to avoid leaking sensitive data on disk.
+Run the following command in CMD.exe as administrator: `fsutil behavior set EncryptPagingFile 1` first.

 To make a new encrypted virtual filesystem, first click the "Create" tab.

 ![Alt text](/screenshots/screenshot_create.png?raw=true "Create tab")